GluuFederation/gluu-docker/test-drive/single-host/README.md

 Currently all of the images, with the exception of the `consul` and `registrator` containers, have wait-for-it scripts designed to prevent them from trying to start, before the necessary launch procedure is accomplished.
 This mitigates failure during the build process.

--How do I stop and start the containers without uninstalling them?
+- **How do I stop and start the containers without uninstalling them?**

 ```
 # docker stop $(docker ps -aq)